muxyz/website/index.md

 platform.
 </p>

-<p>Today's operating systems were created for humans to complete tasks and work, later reshaped by the internet and
+<p>Today's operating systems were created for humans to complete tasks and do work, later reshaped by the internet and
 repurposed for entertainment and social networks.
 They were not built based on how we live our lives or the way we interact with people and the world around us.
 </p>